wesleya/develop-docker/README.md

 ## To Do

-* commit docker images to docker hub, then update docker-compose files to pull the hub version. (don't require manual build)
 * figure out why we need the bind=0.0.0.0
 * add instructions for just using a single command vs using the docker-compose.yml
 * add instructions for manual build vs using the docker hub version